srobo-southampton/python-a-whirlwind-tour/python.md

       File "<stdin>", line 1, in <module>
     IndexError: list index out of range

 This error has a traceback.
-Outside of an interpretter, this would list the functions that the error occurred in.
+Outside of an interpreter, this would list the functions that the error occurred in.

 This example illustrates a common cause.
 As `a` has three elements, you'd expect it to have a third element.
 However, in Python, the 'first' element is number 0, the 'second' is number 1, and so on.
 So, the last element in the array is actually number 2, and element number 3 doesn't actually exist.

 [identifier]: #concept-identifiers
-[block]
+[block]: #concept-code-blocks-and-indentation